 DB USA Corporation ("DB USA Corp.", "we" or "our") is a U.S. bank holding company ("BHC") regulated by the Board of Governors of the Federal Reserve System ("FRB"), and is the U.S. intermediate holding company ("IHC") of Deutsche Bank Aktiengesellschaft ("DB AG", and together with its subsidiaries, "DB Group").
-DB USA Corp. operates through its subsidiaries, including Deutsche Bank Trust Company Americas ("DBTCA"), a licensed New York State-chartered insured depository institution regulated by the New York State Department of Financial Services ("NYSDFS") and by the FRB.
+DB USA Corp. operates through its subsidiaries, including Deutsche Bank Trust Company Americas ("DBTCA"), a licensed New York State-chartered insured depository institution, as well as Deutsche Bank Securities Inc. ("DBSI"), a Delaware corporation and registered U.S. broker-dealer and investment adviser.

 DB USA Corp. and its subsidiaries engage in a variety of lending, deposit taking, broker-dealer and other financial services activities.
-As of December 31, 2017, DB USA Corp. operated under three primary business divisions in the U.S.: the Corporate & Investment Bank (which includes the Fixed Income & Currencies and Equities, Corporate Finance and Global Transaction Banking businesses); Deutsche Asset Management; and the Private & Commercial Bank.
+As of December 31, 2018, DB USA Corp. operated under two primary business divisions in the U.S.: the Corporate & Investment Bank (which includes the Fixed Income & Currencies and Equities, Corporate Finance and Global Transaction Banking businesses) and the Private & Commercial Bank.

-Section 165(i)(2) of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") and the related regulations promulgated thereunder by the FRB require certain BHCs and IHCs, such as DB USA Corp., to conduct stress tests, generally referred to as Dodd-Frank Act stress tests or "DFAST".
-Under the annual DFAST requirement pursuant to the FRB's regulations, DB USA Corp. is required to conduct and complete stress tests over a nine-quarter time horizon using a set of macroeconomic scenarios (Supervisory baseline, Supervisory adverse2 and Supervisory severely adverse) provided by the FRB.3 In addition to the macroeconomic scenarios, for the 2018 annual DFAST, DB USA Corp. was subject to interim market risk components (the "2018 Market Risk Component") to assess potential losses and capital impact in connection with its trading and counterparty activities.4 The 2018 Market Risk Component is a formula-driven simplified GMS and counterparty default scenario component.
+Section 165(i)(2) of the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") and the related regulations promulgated thereunder by the FRB require certain BHCs and IHCs. such as DB USA Corp., to conduct stress tests, generally referred to as Dodd-Frank Act stress tests or "DFAST".
+Under the annual DFAST requirement pursuant to the FRB's regulations, DB USA Corp. is required to conduct and complete stress tests over a nine-quarter time horizon using a set of macroeconomic scenarios (Supervisory baseline, Supervisory adverse and Supervisory severely adverse) provided by the FRB.1 In addition to the macroeconomic scenarios, for the 2019 annual DFAST, DB USA Corp. was subject to market risk components including the global market shock ("GMS") and counterparty default scenario components to assess potential losses and capital impact in connection with its trading and counterparty activities.2 The GMS is an instantaneous loss and a reduction in capital as of a specified point in time.
+These losses and related capital impact are included in projections for the first quarter of the planning horizon.
+The counterparty default scenario estimates the potential losses and related effects on capital associated with the instantaneous and unexpected default of the counterparty that would generate the largest losses across its derivatives and securities financing transactions, including securities lending and repurchase or reverse repurchase agreement activities.

 The results of these stress tests are submitted to the FRB.
-For the 2018 annual DFAST, the forecast time horizon for the stress tests is the nine-quarter period beginning in the first quarter of 2018 (January 1, 2018) and continuing through the end of the first quarter of 2020 (March 31, 2020).
-The "as of" date for the 2018 Market Risk Component applicable to DB USA Corp. for the 2018 annual DFAST is December 29, 2017, the last trading day of 2017.
+For the 2019 annual DFAST, the forecast time horizon for the stress tests is the nine-quarter period beginning in the first quarter of 2019 (January 1, 2019) and continuing through the end of the first quarter of 2021 (March 31, 2021).
+The "as of" date for the GMS and counterparty default scenario component applicable to DB USA Corp. for the 2019 annual DFAST is November 9, 2018.